vishmango117/15-puzzle-solver/README.md

 This program uses IDA* Graph algorithm in conjunction with Manhattan Heuristics to compute the solution.

+This program was created before i started using Git and Github and hence thats why there are not many commits to the repo.

 ## Instructions to Run the program
 Run the makefile with the command all to compile and build the program
 ```